 As fun as the slopes are, après ski can be an equally important part of a ski holiday.
 Whether you want to socialise at a bar or dance the night away at a nightclub, ski resorts offer a lot of options.
-The question is, where are the best places for après ski?
+The question is, where are the best places for après ski in Europe and North America?
 The ski solutions experts have created a guide to the best après ski resorts in the world.
 Let’s go après skiing!

 The French term après ski literally translates to “after ski”.
 Any activity you do after being on the slopes is considered après ski and it’s often referred to in ski resorts around the world, not just France.
 Whether you’re relaxing in a spa or enjoying live music at a bar, there’s something for everybody in the villages.
 Therefore we have created a list of the best places for après ski.